telerik/winforms-docs/editors/autocompletebox/creating-custom-blocks.md

 ---

 # Creating Custom Blocks

-##

-The RadAutoCompleteBox allows not only appearance customization via the formatting event, but also replacement of the default UI block representation.
+__RadAutoCompleteBox__ allows not only appearance customization via the formatting event, but also replacement of the default UI block representation.
 The __CreateTextBlock__ event exposes this possibility.

-You should create a custom text block that inherits from __ITextBlock__ and any inheritor of RadElement.
+You should create a custom text block that inherits from __ITextBlock__ and any inheritor of __RadElement__.
 Let’s extend the default __TokenizedTextBlockElement__ by adding a check box.
-We don’t need to implement the __ITextBlock__ interface, because it is already defined in the base class:
+You don’t need to implement the __ITextBlock__ interface, because it is already defined in the base class:

 {{source=..\SamplesCS\Editors\AutoCompleteBox.cs region=customTokens}}
 {{source=..\SamplesVB\Editors\AutoCompleteBox.vb region=customTokens}}